wstrehan/Strehan.ThreeTierArchitectureSamples/README.md

 # Strehan.ThreeTierArchitectureSamples

 Most developers use the Model View Controller (MVC) design pattern for their projects.
 Microsoft has an MVC Framework available for both .Net Framework and .Net Core.
-For many applications a three tiered architecture makes more sense but sometimes it doesn't and a more flexable architecture is required.  **This repository provides examples of five different ways to implement a three tiered architecture with .Net**.
+For many applications a three tiered architecture makes more sense but sometimes it doesn't and a more flexible architecture is required.  **This repository provides examples of five different ways to implement a three tiered architecture with .Net**.

 **Disadvantages of using Microsoft's MVC Framework**
 1. Locked into using Visual Studio or Visual Studio Code for the front end development.
 Front end developers must know C# or another .Net programming language.